 The Chinook Fund was founded in 1987 during the Ronald Reagan era, when a group of young, progressive philanthropists came together with a timely idea.

-Inspired by the recent founding of the Funding Exchange in New York, they wanted to give birth to a foundation which would support small, grassroots organizations working for peace, human rights and economic justice.
-They also wanted the foundation to be held accountable to the communities it served, and to provide a way to hold activist organizations accountable to those communities as well, and so they launched our community – led grantmaking committee which makes all funding decisions for Chinook.
+Inspired by the recent founding of the Funding Exchange in New York, our founders wanted to birth to a foundation that would support small, grassroots organizations working for peace, human rights, and economic justice.
+They wanted the foundation to be held accountable to the communities it served, and to provide a way to hold activist organizations accountable to those communities.
+That thinking led to the launch of our community-led grantmaking committee, and now Giving Project, which makes all funding decisions for Chinook.

 While Chinook Fund had long recognized racism as one of the most dangerous and pervasive barriers to social justice in our society, in 2002 the organization embarked on an intentional journey to look inward and examine the impacts of racism on every aspect of the organization and Chinook’s work.
 Though Chinook started with race, the community quickly realized that they could not understand oppression without also talking about sexism, classism, heterosexism, ableism, etc. This process was transformational for the organization and brought a diverse group of leaders at every level.

 In this new millennium, Chinook Fund plays a critical role in supporting Colorado’s progressive movement and funding emerging issues.
 We continue to discover new groups who are working on a local level on the tough issues of our time.
 We invite you to join Chinook Fund by making a donation, volunteering or applying for a grant.

 Measuring social change is much like doing the work – a multi-faceted, interdisciplinary approach is necessary to capture the full range of our efforts.